 - China Mobile

-- Only use a Hong Kong internet present if it has the correction directly to mainland China and to Europe through the Middle East.
+- Only use a Hong Kong based internet presence if it has the connection directly to mainland China and to Europe through the Middle East.

 - Use Japan and Taiwan to host internet presence to reduce costs.
-Useful for then large data volumes.
+Useful for large data volumes.

 The workings of Chinese internet can be better understood in the context of traffic flow around the internet in Asia and rest of the world.

 The movement of internet traffic around the internet is call “Routing”.
 The Routing of traffic is simply the path the internet traffic following as it flows from point A to point B. Often the internet traffic does not flow by the most direct route.
 The Routing paths through the internet are often predetermine costs effective for internet supplier which is not necessary the fastest route for the internet traffic.

 Public internet traffic traveling from China with a destination somewhere outside China, except for Hong Kong, is routed through Japan or Taiwan.

 - Japan for traffic on China Telecom

 - Taiwan for traffic on China Unicom

 Public internet traffic to the rest of the world does not pass through Hong Kong.
 Hong Kong has no internet Routing to the rest of the world from China.